Michael Flynn: Trump administration, Congress sought to obstruct Robert Mueller cooperation

 The filing unsealed Thursday offered a few more details about Flynn’s cooperation.

 Prosecutors say he provided information about discussions within Mr. Trump’s campaign to reach out to WikiLeaks.
-Just before the 2016 election, WikiLeaks released emailed hacked from the Democratic National Committee and Hillary Clinton’s campaign.
+Just before the 2016 election, WikiLeaks released emails hacked from the Democratic National Committee and Hillary Clinton’s campaign.

+Flynn also cooperated in the case against his business associate Bijan Kian, according to the filing.

+Mr. Kian was charged in December with failing to register as a foreign agent.
+He has pleaded not guilty and a trial is slated for July.
+Flynn is expected to testify during the trial.

 The Washington Times Comment Policy